5TheLoneWolf5/MVC_EF_Identity/README.md

-# MVC,EF & Identity Project
+# MVC, EF, & Identity Project
 ## Project Overview:
 InfnetMVC_EF_Identity is a comprehensive web application built on the ASP.NET MVC framework, integrating Entity Framework Core for database operations and ASP.NET Identity for user authentication and authorization.
 The project demonstrates a structured approach to developing a multi-layered web application with a focus on best practices and maintainability.